flancian/garden/agora pkg chapter.md

 Chapter goes here :)

-TODO: fold in text from abstract.
+TODO: bring in text from the last version of the abstract.